 I sat by his bed several hours a day, not knowing what to do.
 I am an only child, so it was just me.
 I did talk to him, held his hand.
 I do want to say that all the ICU nurses were the best.
 They made sure dad was as comfortable as possible.
 They took the time and explained what was going on every day I visited.
 And when I’d call for an update, they were just as kind.

-They ran several different more tests the two that I recall was, one was called a cardio echo.
+They ran several different more tests the two that I recall were, a cardio echo.
 They wanted to see what damage may have been to his heart, from the heart attack.
 Thank God, there was none.
 Then they did another, I can’t recall the name, but it was to check and see his aspiration–did not come back with as good news.
 So they kept him on a liquid diet, which he did not like.

 They took dad of the breathing machine three times, finally the 3rd time he was able to breathe on his own.
 Due to the tubes they put down his throat, he was unable to talk, which was understandable.

 They moved dad out of ICU and up to the third floor.
 He still struggled, trying to talk.
 Vanessa and Destinee came up to visit grandpa.
 He still was unable to speak, and I started thinking, maybe his speech was affected by his heart attack.